-Students will keep a Language Lab journal as a way for you to practice what you learn outside of class and to encourage you to find real world applications to supplement our online class time.
+Students will keep a Language Lab journal as a way for you to practice what you learn outside of class and to encourage you to find real world cultural applications to supplement our online class time.
 For at least one hour each week, in addition to the coursework for this class, students will find ways to practice their O'odham language skills.
-A Language Lab Check-In will be due during Midterm Week to view your progress on your Labs.
-Completed Labs will be due at the end fo the semester.
-More information will be provided in Canvas.
-Students will begin recording their Language Lab activities from the first week of class.
+Completed Labs will be due at the end of the semester.
+More information will be provided in the Language Lab assignment sheet.